No Homers Club Forum NHC Quick Links Information Fun Features Hosted Sites

 Peak of Popularity: 2000

-Famous For: Perhaps considered by some to be the little brother of sites such as Lardlad.com and "Evergreen Terrace," Brad Dugan's page was still loved by all.
-Always featuring a clean, colorful design, SS offered hundreds of original pictures, wallpaper, and creative features such as parody sites.
+Famous For: Always featuring a clean, colorful design, Brad Dugan's "Simpsons Surplus" offered hundreds of original pictures, wallpaper, and creative features such as parody sites.

 The Simpsons Web